 Top 10 Benefits Of Climbing Stairs

-As a vertical exercise, stair climbing pits the climber against gravity and in doing so, it enhances muscle and bone strength.
+- Strengthens Muscles and Joints: As a vertical exercise, stair climbing pits the climber against gravity, thus enhancing your muscle and skeletal strength.

-There are several ways to climb stairs, and this simple act refreshes your mind, gives you an adrenaline rush, and produces happy hormones.
+- Boosts Mental Health: This simple workout refreshes your mind, gives you an adrenaline rush, and stimulates the production of happy hormones.

-Stair climbing helps your heart and lungs function better, reduces your resting heart rate, bad cholesterol, and lowers mortality rate.
+- Decreases Risk Of Mortality: Stair climbing reduces your resting heart rate, decreases bad cholesterol, and lowers the mortality risk.

-Climbing stairs for 20 minutes daily reduces the risk of severe conditions like diabetes, headaches, osteoporosis, etc.
+- Lowers Risk Of Multiple Diseases: Climbing stairs for 20 minutes daily reduces the risk of severe conditions like diabetes, headaches, and osteoporosis.